aarunku5/Image-or-Information-Vis-2023/README.md

 ### Stimuli Metadata

+* Contains metadata corresponding to the taxonomy used to in Table 2

 ### Stimuli Rating Scores

 * Image/info ratings for Experiments 1 and 2.

 ### Study Results

-* Recall_Scores.xlsx: Contains ratings for aesthetics, perceived ease of use, and sentiment in Experiment 2
+* Recall_Scores.xlsx: Contains ratings for aesthetics, perceived ease of use, and sentiment
-* Tables and graphs
+* Result-Analysis-Recall-Scores.pdf contains regression and cohen's d results for recall scores
+* Result-Analysis-Ratings-Scores contains regression and cohen's d results for ratings scores

 ### Recall Examples